Home | Human Flourishing | Psychology of Wellness | Life Trajectories

-BY: T. Franklin Murphy | January 2019
+BY: T. Franklin Murphy | January 2019 (edited January 5, 2022)

 Today I can’t be all I want to be.
 Tomorrow I’ll be much the same as today.
 Magical transformations are productions of Disney.
 We are charmed by these enchanting stories of change.
 The addict becoming a CEO; the underdog makes the team; the cheater becomes committed.
 Sometimes abrupt reversals happen—but not typically.
 Usually, the powers pushing behavior remain, and the flaws continue to haunt our lives.
 Life saving changes require arduous and patient work.